 Yunuen Rhi (we/they) is a Xicanx-Korean non-binary wellness coach, performance artist and applied anthropologist.
 We have cultivated ourselves in eastern, western, and native medicine pathways as a conscious response to fragmentation.
 Baguazhang internal martial arts has been our main discipline for more than a decade.
 Our performance art is social practice; it incorporates ritual, martial and psychomagic elements.
 Our work intends to build radical and tender community ties.

-Wonmi’s WAREHOUSE Programs is organized by Alex Sloane, Associate Curator of Performance and Programs, with Brian Dang, Programming Coordinator.
+Wonmi’s WAREHOUSE Programs is organized by Alex Sloane, Associate Curator of Performance and Programs, with Amber Dettmers, Production Manager, and Brian Dang, Programming Coordinator.

 Wonmi's WAREHOUSE Programs is founded by Wonmi & Kihong Kwon and Family.